reltyr/Pingy/README.md

 ### Prerequisites

-1. Node.js v16.9.0 or higher (Discord.js v14 requirement).
+1. Node.js v20 or higher (Discord.js v14 requirement).
+2. Discord.js v14.17.2 or higher.
+3. Dotenv v16.4.7 or higher.
-2. A Discord Bot Token.
+4. A Discord Bot Token.
-3. A Discord Bot Client ID.
+5. A Discord Bot Client ID.

 You can get the token and client id from the [Discord Developer Portal](https://discord.com/developers/applications).